 Above $150,000 | 0.05% | 0.05% | 0.05% |

-For now, I’m happy to report that at least UOB isn’t changing the mechanics of how to earn bonus interest on the UOB One.
-That means the winning quality of the UOB One account remains intact—its criteria to snag the highest interest rate is easy peasy.
+At least UOB didn’t change the mechanics of how to earn bonus interest on the UOB One.
+That means this advantage of the UOB One account remains intact—its criteria to snag the highest interest rate is easy peasy.
 You only need to fulfil these 2 requirements:

 - Credit your salary to the UOB One account via GIRO